wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

 `Key` within the tables here refer to a consistent abbreviation and also the <a href="#KeyboardShortcuts">Keyboard alias shortcut</a> to reach each repo quickly.
 (These are at the operating system level, so none of them can be names of Linux programs)

-Each GitHub organization has a different naming convention for how to <a href="#RepoNaming">name repositories</a>.
+Each GitHub organization has a different <a href="#RepoNaming">naming convention for how to name repositories</a>.

 The strategy for maximum worker convenience is that you have a <strong>single GitHub.com account</strong> to access all repositories, including your own personal account if you prefer.
-This can happen because access to specific McKinsey repositories are assigned based on association of specific users with GitHub Teams which are associated.
+This can happen safely because access to specific McKinsey repositories are assigned based on association of specific users with GitHub Teams which are associated.
 You can be associated with one of three levels of access to each repository:

    * Admin
    * Regular
    * Read-only
    <br /><br />

-First, you need a GitHub account.
+If you already have a GitHub.com account, scroll down to ensure you have a full <a name="Profile">Profile</a>.

 <a name="GitHubNewAcct"></a>